SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     },
     ```

-1. In the .env.local file, find the lines that assign values to the `TAB_DOMAIN` and `TAB_ENDPOINT` variables.
+1. In the env/.env.local file, find the lines that assign values to the `TAB_DOMAIN` and `TAB_ENDPOINT` variables.
 Add the following lines immediately below them:

     ```
     ADDIN_DOMAIN=localhost:3000
     ADDIN_ENDPOINT=https://localhost:3000
     ```

-1. Add the following line to the .env.dev file, just below the `TAB_ENDPOINT=` ... line:
+1. In the env/.env.dev file, add the following line just below the `TAB_ENDPOINT=` ... line:

     ```
     ADDIN_ENDPOINT=